-Records, including administrative and recipient, must be secured against loss, tampering, destruction, or unauthorized use.
-Providers must comply with the confidentiality standards as set forth in the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule and in Louisiana law.
+All records, including but not limited to administrative and recipient files, must be secured against loss, tampering, destruction, or unauthorized use.
+Providers must comply with all laws and regulations concerning confidentiality which safeguard information and patient/client confidentiality.

-Employees of the provider must not disclose or knowingly permit the disclosure of any information concerning the agency, the recipients or their families, directly or indirectly, to any unauthorized person.
+Employees of the provider must not disclose or knowingly permit the disclosure of any information concerning the agency, the recipients, or their families, directly or indirectly, to any unauthorized person.
 The provider must safeguard the confidentiality of any information that might identify the recipients or their families.
-The wrongful disclosure of such information may result in the imposition by the LDH of whatever sanctions are available pursuant to Medicaid certification authority or the imposition of a monetary fine and/or imprisonment by the United States Government pursuant to the HIPAA Privacy Rule.
+The wrongful disclosure of such information may result in the imposition by LDH of available sanctions pursuant to Medicaid certification authority or the imposition of a monetary fine and/or imprisonment by the United States Government pursuant to the HIPAA Privacy Rule.
 The information may be released only under the following conditions:

-- Court order: - Recipient's written informed consent for release of information; - Written consent of the individual to whom the recipient's rights have been devolved when the recipient has been declared legally incompetent, or; - Written consent of the parent or legal guardian when the recipient is a minor.
+- Court order; - Recipient's written informed consent for release of information; - Written consent of the individual to whom the recipient's rights have been devolved when the recipient has been declared legally incompetent; or - Written consent of the parent or legal guardian when the recipient is a minor.